Inverting Non-Injective Functions with Twin Neural Network Regression: Conclusion

 This work introduces Inverse Twin Neural Network Regression (ITNNR), a deterministic machine learning framework for inverting non-injective functions.
 By reformulating inversion as a locally anchored regression problem, ITNNR avoids the fundamental failure modes of traditional regression methods when applied to multi-valued inverse mappings.
 A central insight of this work is that ITNNR predictions attached to anchors provide not only residual corrections or local linearizations.
 Each anchor defines a local region where a branch of the forward function is injective and hence invertible.

 The experimental results demonstrate that ITNNR reliably recovers valid inverse solutions across a wide range of settings, including low-dimensional toy problems, inverse problems with infinitely many solutions, and realistic inverse kinematics tasks.
-Compared to neural network or nearest neighbor inversion, ITNNR achieves a substantially lower RMSE given a fixed number of anchors.
-These findings hold both when the forward function is known exactly or when the problem is defined by noisy data.
+Compared to neural network, mixture density network or nearest neighbor inversion, ITNNR achieves a lower RMSE.
+This observation holds when the forward function is known exactly but diminishes when the problem is defined by noisy data.

 For problems where input and output dimensionalities differ and infinitely many inverse solutions exist, ITNNR does not attempt to enforce uniqueness.
 Instead, each anchor yields one locally consistent solution.
 This provides a natural mechanism for biasing solutions toward preferred regions of the input space, as is commonly necessary in inverse kinematics.